zcash/zcash/doc/wallet-backup.md

 These instructions are specific for the officially supported Zcash Linux client.
 For backing up with third-party wallets, please consult with user guides or support channels provided for those services.

-There are multiple ways to make sure you have at least one other copy of the private keys needed to spend ZEC and view shielded ZEC.
+There are multiple ways to make sure you have at least one other copy of the private keys needed to spend your ZEC and view your shielded ZEC.

 For all methods, you will need to include an export directory setting in your config file (`zcash.conf` located in the data directory which is `~/.zcash/` unless it's been overridden with `datadir=` setting):

 `exportdir=/path/to/chosen/export/directory`

 You may chose any directory as the location for export & backup files.
 If the directory doesn't exist, it will be created.

+Note that zcashd will need to be stopped and restarted for edits in the config file to take effect.

 ### Using `backupwallet`